gildas-lormeau/zip.js/BENCHMARKS.md

 On bulk data zip.js adds almost nothing over the host's `CompressionStream`, so its throughput is that of the zlib the runtime ships, and they differ.
-One 256 MB text file, one thread, in memory, fed in 64 KB writes as zip.js does; gzip is Apple's, timed as a child process:
+One 256 MB text file, one thread, in memory, fed in 64 KB writes as zip.js did up to version 2.18.2; gzip is Apple's, timed as a child process:

 | Runtime | `CompressionStream` alone | zip.js, one entry | Output |
 |---|--:|--:|--:|